 However during the winter of 2020-2021 I settled on a particular box in a location which I felt offered a good chance.

 The box is one that I purchased several years ago and has been used previously as a Great Tit nest box.

-It’s been outside for a few years and has been used twice by Great Tits.
+It had been outside for a few years, used twice by Great Tits.
 Neither time was the nest successful, chicks were hatched but never fledged.
 I think this was linked to the location of the box and potentially the weather.
-With all this previous action and after lots of time outdoors the box is quite worn but I’m hoping still attractive to a nesting bird.
+With all this previous action and after lots of time outdoors the box was quite worn but still operational.

 The box is equiped with a camera and light.
 I’m using the same equipment as for the Great Tit nest box, you can find the details here.

-The difficulty of installing the box and camera at the front of the house is that it requires a long video cable run, around 25m to bring the feed into the area where I work.
-Luckily it doesn’t seem to be posing any video quality problems.
+The difficulty of installing the box and camera at the front of the house is that it required a long video cable run, around 25m to bring the feed into the area where I work.
+This meant that the video was not of the highest quality.